Polk County Georgia

 •Property Tax Returns-at age 65 there are extra exemptions, 20,000 on School Tax and 4,000 on County Tax.
 Check with our office for other exemptions.

-Q1.
-What if I sell the timber off my land?
+What is I sell the timber off my land?
 Do I have to pay taxes on the timber?

 Lump sum sales where the timber is sold at a specific price regardless of volume;